Mammillaria prolifera aka Little Candles

 Little Candles, Silver Cluster Cactus, Texas Nipple Cactus

-How to care for Little Candles
+How difficult is it to take care of Little Candles

 Even if you don't have a green thumb, you can successfully care for Little Candles due to its easy-going nature.